Berkeley-CS61B/website-sp24/policies/index.md

   multiple choice and fill-in-the-blanks questions.
 You can expect to have to work out these problems on paper before filling in your answer on Gradescope.

-Each homework will be worth 15 points (for a total of 75 points).
+Homeworks 0, 1, 3, and 4 are worth 15 points.
+Homework 2 is more challenging, time-consuming assignment and will be worth 30 points.

 No homeworks will be dropped, though we have a generous lateness policy.